webgptorg/promptbook/README.md

 ## TODOs

--   [ ] !!
-Make this working as external library
 -   [ ] [🧠] Figure out the best name for this library - `Prompt Template Pipeline`, `Prompt Template Engine`, `Prompt Template Processor`, `Open Prompt Initiative`
 -   [ ] Export all promptTemplatePipeline as ptp alias from library
 -   [ ] Make from this folder a separate repository + npm package